sotojuan/juansoto.me/content/speaking.md

 **20 May 2017 / [Empire City Elixir Conference](http://empex.co)**

-I spoke about functional representations of data structures and what they can teach us about solving problems functionally and modeling our data such that it lends itself to purely functional solutions.
+I spoke about functional representations of data structures and what they can teach us about solving problems and modeling our data such that it lends itself to purely functional solutions.

 **20 October 2016 / [BrooklynJS](http://brooklynjs.com)**